Separation is one cause of anxiety in Yorkie dogs. Some dogs bark heavily when their masters leave the house.

 Reducing Yorkie Separation Anxiety

 Do not reinforce—Do not give too much attention to your dog.
-Do not greet or pet him when you leave or arrive at home.
+Do not greet or pet him when you arrive or leave home.
 If you do, you will only trigger your dog’s anxiety behaviour later on.
 Make it a habit to remove this behaviour association.
-Please do this by allowing 15 minutes to pass before you touch him.
-A crate will also help a dog reduce his anxiety, in which case, have him trained.

-The gradual change of daily activities – Some dogs can grow agitated when their masters are gone for a long time.
-To help your Yorkshire Terrier to alleviate his separation anxiety, do not let him set expectations.
 Usually, your dog would think that once you leave, you’ll return later that day.
 Thus, do not establish this thinking in your dog.
 You may do this by returning a few minutes after leaving home so that it looks unexpected to him.
-When he gets used to seeing you go back every time, extend other minutes before you return.
-Repeat this until he realizes that you will always return to him no matter how long you’ll be gone.

 Right and Reasonable

-Unlike most people think, solutions to addressing separation anxiety in Yorkie dogs are right and reasonable.
-You are just teaching the dog to trust you, whatever the situation demands.
 You might be gone for a long time, but this doesn’t mean you’re not returning, so there’s nothing to fear.
 That is the essence of training your dog to be independent and self-reliant.

 If your Yorkshire Terrier is diagnosed with severe separation anxiety, call for help and have him trained.
 It would help if you aimed to reduce the “feeling of abandonment” and his association of your comings and goings with the pack and survival.